Associate’s Degree in Counseling

 Are associate degrees in counseling offered online?

 With growing interest in online education, many institutions now offer associate degrees fully online or through hybrid methods.
 In general, however, associate degree programs in counseling are less common, so there are fewer fully-online options.
-If you want to complete your degree online, you may consider completing a degree in a counseling-related field, such as psychology, family studies, or human services, as there may be a greater selection of programs available.
-Other considerations when choosing an online program include whether the curriculum closely mirrors the on-campus counterpart, whether you must attend classes online, and whether you must visit the campus at any time during the program.
+If online associate degrees in counseling aren’t available, alternative online options include related degrees in psychology, family studies, or human services.

 Do I need to complete an associate’s degree core curriculum?

 Many institutions require all students to complete a core curriculum, which is a set of required courses in various subjects that ensure all graduates have formative skills and knowledge.
-The number of core curriculum credits varies between institutions and may include courses in arts and humanities, science, math, languages, or social science depending on the institution and the degree plan.
-Schools that offer transfer programs enabling associate degree graduates to complete a bachelor’s degree at a partner institution may require proof of core curriculum credits as a transfer requirement.
-Contact the institution directly for more information about the core curriculum credits.
+The specifics of core curriculum requirements vary between institutions and may include courses in arts and humanities, science, math, languages, or social science.
+Many schools require transfer applicants to provide proof of core curriculum credits.

 What are the differences between the AA, AS, and AAS degrees in counseling?

 Associate degrees are offered as Associate of Arts (AA), Associate of Science (AS), and Associate of Applied Science (AAS) degrees.
-The requirements and names of each degree are determined by each institution although there are some common characteristics for each type.
-AA and AS degrees are more often general degrees that provide students with introductory exposure to arts and humanities or science, respectively.
 AA degrees may require students to complete more coursework in subjects such as history, languages, and English, whereas AS degrees may focus on core sciences, math, social sciences, and statistics.
 AAS degrees have specific coursework requirements but often include an applied learning experience, such as an internship or practicum.

 Can I work as a counselor with an associate’s degree?

-In most states, the title of “professional counselor” is protected under the law.
-This means you can only present yourself as a professional counselor if you have a valid license.
 In most areas of professional or mental health counseling, a graduate degree is required to be eligible for counseling licensure, with the exception of substance abuse counseling.
-In some states, substance abuse professionals can provide counseling services within the addiction scope of practice with a high school diploma, associate’s degree, or bachelor’s degree; however, in many cases, even addiction counseling services relating to mental illness can only be provided by licensed counselors.
-Always check the licensure requirements of the state where you plan to work after graduating to ensure your degree meets educational requirements.
+In some states, substance abuse professionals can provide counseling services within the addiction counseling scope of practice with a high school diploma, associate’s degree, or bachelor’s degree; however, in many cases, even addiction counseling services relating to mental illness can only be provided by licensed counselors.
+Always check the licensure requirements of the state where you plan to work to ensure your degree meets educational requirements.

 References:

-1. Bureau of Labor Statistics, Occupational Outlook Handbook, Social and Human Service Assistants: https://www.bls.gov/ooh/community-and-social-service/social-and-human-service-assistants.htm
+1. Bureau of Labor Statistics, Occupational Employment and Wages, Social and Human Service Assistants: https://www.bls.gov/oes/current/oes211093.htm

-2. Bureau of Labor Statistics, Occupational Outlook Handbook, Substance Abuse, Behavioral Disorder, and Mental Health Counselors: https://www.bls.gov/ooh/community-and-social-service/substance-abuse-behavioral-disorder-and-mental-health-counselors.htm
+2. Bureau of Labor Statistics, Occupational Employment and Wages, Substance Abuse, Behavioral Disorder, and Mental Health Counselors: https://www.bls.gov/oes/current/oes211018.htm